elphen-wang/hep_make_bib/README.md

  * [hep_make_bib](https://github.com/ElonSteveWang/hep_make_bib) is available under the terms of the [GNU General Public License, version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

- The project can also be used on other websites, such as Inspire-HEP, with a few changes.
+ The project can also be used on other websites, such as the new version of Inspire-HEP, with a few changes.
 If someone based on this work for the second development, please indicate the source, thank you!